xriss/gamecake/readme.md

-Releases are compiled inside the vbox_* directories (linux32/linux64/raspi/emscipten/windows) which contain vagrant or qemu boxes setup to build the code in a controlled environment via a ./make script.
+Releases are compiled inside the boxs directories (linux32/linux64/raspi/emscipten/windows) which contain vagrant or qemu boxes setup to build the code in a controlled environment via a ./make script.
 The latest code built this way can be found in the exe branch and a zip of them all